14 Best Ticketing Systems for Small Business (2026 Complete Guide)

 3. LiveAgent

-LiveAgent combines help desk ticketing with robust live chat and call center functionality, creating an all-in-one customer communication platform.
-This multi-channel approach makes it particularly valuable for small businesses wanting comprehensive support capabilities without juggling multiple software subscriptions.
+LiveAgent combines helpdesk ticketing with robust live chat and call center functionality, creating an all-in-one customer communication platform.
+The multi-channel approach of this small business ticketing system makes it particularly valuable for small businesses wanting comprehensive support capabilities without juggling multiple software subscriptions.

 Key features: